-Everyday we are working to improve the lives of those around us by supporting organizations with goods and funds.
+Everyday we are working to improve the lives of those around us by supporting our local charities.
 Here are some of the organizations we have helped as we strive to make a larger impact:

 We want to thank the following organizations for the work they do, and for allowing us to contribute.
 These organizations provide more than just essentials – in this time of great uncertainty, these organizations are serving up safety, peace, and justice to our most vulnerable.

 NEED DFW is a faith-based charity with locations in Haltom City and Hurst that provides short-term emergency assistance including food, clothing, and financial support to over 8,000 families annually.
 COVID-19 has forced a temporary closure of their Twice Blessed Resale Boutique in Hurst.
 We are supporting NEED DFW with an $8,000 donation.

 Union Gospel Mission of Tarrant County

 Union Gospel Mission of Tarrant County is a united Christian organization and ministry dedicated to providing love, hope, respect and a new beginning for the homeless in Tarrant County.
 UGM-TC is more than a shelter, guiding individuals through a myriad of services with the goal of helping each person and/or family achieve productive independence.
 Our $5,000 donation will help to offset some of the extra costs related to COVID-19 including additional cleaning supplies, as well as prepared meals for residents, as many cooks are out because of COVID-19 concerns.

 Christian Community Storehouse is dedicated to the education and well-being of low-income children in our community.
 Our $5,000 donation will be used to provide emergency food assistance, hygiene supplies, and children’s educational/enrichment kits.